CCIDGroup/ccid-doc/yaml/data_structure.md

   image: string  # container image name
   options: string  # arguments to pass to container at startup
   endpoint: string  # endpoint for a private container registry
-  options: string  # arguments to pass to container at startup
-  env: { string: string }  # list of environment variables to add
+  env: [ string ]  # list of environment variables to add
   ports: [ string ] # ports to expose on the container
   volumes: [ string ] # volumes to mount on the container
+  cmd: [ string ] # start  container pass cmd
-  mapDockerSocket: bool # whether to map in the Docker daemon socket; defaults to true
+  #mapDockerSocket: bool # whether to map in the Docker daemon socket; defaults to true
   #env: { string: string }  # list of environment variables to add
 ```